trofi/trofi.github.io.gen/posts/331-trying-out-helix-editor.md

 with a nice dark default theme suitable for long editing sessions.

 The only caveat of a default theme is that some colors are not unique for cases where it matters.
-For example to work around a bug in default theme I needed to pick a different color for secondary selection:
+For example, to work around a bug in default theme I needed to pick a different color for secondary selection:

 ```toml